getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( b );	// 42
 ```

-Using `Number(..)` as shown is an *explicit* coercion from any other type to the `number` type.
-But a controversial topic is what happens when you try to compare two values that are not already of the same type, which would require *implicit* coercion.
+Using `Number(..)` as shown is an *explicit* coercion from any other *type* to the `number` *type*.
+But a controversial topic is what happens when you try to compare two values that are not already of the same *type*, which would require *implicit* coercion.

 When comparing the string `"99.99"` to the number `99.99`, most people would agree they are equivalent, if not equal.
 But they're not exactly the same, are they?
 It's the same value in two different representations, two different *types*.
 You could say they're "loosely equal", couldn't you?

-To help you out in these common situations, JavaScript will sometimes kick in and *implicitly* coerce values to the matching types.
+To help you out in these common situations, JavaScript will sometimes kick in and *implicitly* coerce values to the matching *types*.

 So if you use the `==` loose equals operator to make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side `"99.99"` to its `number` equivalent `99.99`.
 The comparison then becomes `99.99 == 99.99`, which is of course `true`.